sailfishos-mirror/bind9/doc/arm/reference.rst

    statement, in which case it overrides the ``options notify`` statement.
 It would only be necessary to turn off this option if it caused secondary zones to crash.

+.. namedconf:statement:: notify-cds
+   :tags: dnssec
+   :short: Controls whether ``NOTIFY(CDS)`` messages are sent on zone changes.

+   If set to ``yes``, DNS NOTIFY(CDS) messages are sent when the CDS or CDNSKEY RRset changes.
+The messages are sent to the servers listed in the parent zone's matching DSYNC records.
+A DSYNC record matches if the owner name under `_dsync` subdomain of the parent zone corresponds to the given zone.
+For example, the zone `child.example` should have a DSYNC record at `child._dsync.example`.
+In addition, the RRtype field of the record must be `CDS` and the Scheme field must be 1 (NOTIFY).

+   The default is ``no``.
+The :namedconf:ref:`notify-cds` option may also be specified in the :any:`zone` statement, in which case it overrides the ``options notify-cds`` statement.

 .. namedconf:statement:: notify-to-soa
    :tags: transfer